NLESC-JCER/cpp2wasm/README.md

 If you enter a negative number in the `epsilon` field the form will become invalid with a error message.

-### Visualization
+### Visualization with Vega-Lite

-The plots in web application can be made using [vega-lite](https://vega.github.io/vega-lite/).
-Vega-lite is a JS library which accepts a JSON document describing the plot.
+The plots in web application can be made using [Vega-Lite](https://vega.github.io/vega-lite/).
+Vega-Lite is a JavaScript library which describes a plot using a JSON document.
+In Vega-Lite the JSON Document is called a specification and can be compile to a lower level Vega specifcation to be rendered.

 To make an interesting plot we need more than one result.
 We are going to do a parameter sweep and measure how long each calculation takes.